Hugo Munthe-Kaas

 Hugo Conrad Munthe-Kaas DSM (3 February 1922 – 19 March 2012) was a Norwegian intelligence agent and resistance fighter during World War II.
-He received seventeen decorations for his war service.
+He received most decorations in Norway for his war service.
 From the 1970s he was active in the Progress Party, where he was a city council member in Oslo and deputy MP.
 He was an honorary party member.

+Hugo Munthe-Kaas was a Norwegian intelligence agent and resistance fighter during World War II.
+Throughout the spring of 1940, at the age of 18, he fought against the German invasion.
+After armed resistance was crushed and the German occupation of Norway was established, he went to England, where he became trained and served as a secret agent of the British Intelligence Service.

+In 1943, King Haakon VII decorated the 21-year-old Munthe-Kaas with the War Cross with Sword, Norway's highest medal for exceptional contribution in war.
+Great Britain honored him with their Distinguished Service Medal (DSM), the highest medal given to non-commissioned officers, and France presented him with their Legion of Honor and the War Cross.

 Military career

 Early life and World War II

 Munthe-Kaas was the son of Otto H. Munthe-Kaas and younger brother of Otto Ulrik Munthe-Kaas, both military officers.
 His father was, before World War II, head of the military camp at Setermoen, and was head of the II Field Battalion in the 16th Infantry Regiment during the German invasion of Norway.
 Hugo Munthe-Kaas had before the outbreak of the war, volunteered for the guard company in Tromsø, where he served during the German attack.
 He then joined the war commissary in Tromsø and was accepted for service in the 16th Infantry Regiment, despite being two years too young for conscription.
 Munthe-Kaas served during the campaign in Northern Norway as an orderly in the courier service and as a sniper in the Battles of Narvik.
 His service lasted until the Norwegian mainland capitulation on 10 June 1940.

 After the surrender of mainland Norway, Munthe-Kaas was demobilized and he continued secondary school in Tromsø in early 1941.
 In April that year he was recruited into the Norwegian resistance movement owing to the efforts of the journalist Sverre Larsen from the Tromsø newspaper.
 In mid 1941 he went on to Trondheim to study at Trondheim Commerce School.
 In Trondheim he was again involved with the resistance and, among other things, he did intelligence work covering the German U-boat base in the city, which allowed British planes to bomb the major transformer station at the port in early 1942.
 In April of the same year he came over to Britain with the fishing boat Siglaos, skippered by Leif Andreas Larsen.